TTyKaH/todo-list/README.md

     }
   </code>

-- in /api/src/server.js in corsOptions variable need add url your front-server (by default using url "http://localhost:5173" created by vite);
+- in /api/src/server.js in corsOptions variable need add url your front-server (by default using url "http://localhost:5173" created by vite)
-- install packages in api folder;
+- install packages in api folder
-- run backend server in /api/src by command "node server" or "nodemon server" if nodemon exist;
+- run backend server in /api/src by command "node server" or "nodemon server" if nodemon exist

 # commands for starting project